CRIStAL-PADR/reproducible-research-SE-notes/Chapter_documentation.md

 Or maybe you're designing a library to share to the scientific community.
 Or you're perhaps doing it just for the fun.

+Documentation is key for a software project, since it is probably one of the strongest reasons of adoption of a technology.
+Likewise, if your project is not documented, people will probably run scared.
+No documentation could be read in many ways: difficult entry barrier, no support, no updates, too unprofessional...
+This chapter will describe several tips about how to document your project.

 ## Describe your project

 ### Choose a Project Name